The last death eaters

 « Begone, foul children eating monster!
 For I am the great hero Harry Potter, come to save the world!
 I shall cut thy infamous head, and make a necklace out of your teeth!
 Fear me, evil beast! »

-To which Noodle answered with more furious hissing, and twisting, and fake biting.
+To which Noodle answered with furious hissing, and twisting, and fake biting.
 Suneko lifted a little finger, and a paper bird appeared out of nowhere, and brushed the little serpent’s head.
 Noodle was now obviously twisting in fake agonizing pain.
 Finally, Suneko brandished her paper knife vehemently to the ceiling :

 « And now, die, secret horror of the deep!
 The world is safe, at last!
 I demand it! »